 The Spirit of God was with Israel in the desert.
 He guided them through the desert by sending a cloud ahead of them.
 He brought them safely through the waters of the Red Sea.
 Nevertheless, many of them died in the wilderness.
 Because of their grumbling, they displeased God.

-In the event that you are thinking, “I would never behave like that,” remember, the difference in self-confidence and God-confidence.
+In the event that you are thinking, “I would never behave like that,” remember, the difference between self-confidence and God-confidence.
 Learn to trust God above self.

 Father God, today, I trust that You will help me to develop God-confidence–the kind of confidence that trusts and depends on you for my provision.
 I know that You are my source of provision.
 I pray that You will continually guide me through the desert of my troubles and quench my thirst with the refreshing water that only Your Holy Spirit can provide.